← All Articles

 Is the Etowah River stocked?

-Yes — the middle Etowah is stocked roughly weekly with rainbow and brown trout during the trout season.
-Stocked fish hold in obvious water like runs and pool heads and eat eagerly for the first 2–3 weeks after stocking, then become more selective as they're pressured.
+Yes — the middle Etowah is stocked roughly weekly with rainbow and brown trout during trout season at several access points between Dahlonega and Dawsonville.
+Stocked fish hold in obvious water like runs and pool heads and eat eagerly for the first 2–3 weeks after stocking, then become more selective as they get pressured.

 How big do wild trout get on the Etowah?

 Wild rainbows typically run 7–11 inches, and a 13-inch wild rainbow is a genuine trophy on this water.
 The native brook trout in the feeder creeks run 5–9 inches with the occasional 11-inch fish.
-Stocked rainbows and browns and their holdovers can be larger.
+Stocked rainbows and browns and their holdovers run larger — holdovers reach 14–18 inches on the protected vineyard water.

 What is a holdover trout?

-A holdover is a stocked trout that survives from one year to the next, particularly in the cooler tributary mouths and deeper pools.
+A holdover is a stocked trout that survives from one season to the next, particularly in the cooler tributary mouths and deeper pools.
 Holdovers behave more like wild fish — they hold tighter to structure and require more refined presentations than fresh stockers.
+On Bowman's cold, low-pressure vineyard beat they commonly carry over into the 14–18-inch range.

 Where is the best place to catch wild trout on the Etowah?

 In the upper headwaters and the cool feeder creeks, away from the stocked middle-river stretches.
 These small, cold waters hold the wild rainbows and the native brook trout.
-Go light and stealthy — wild fish in small clear water spook easily.
+Go light and stealthy and approach from below — wild fish in small clear water spook easily.

 Find the Etowah's best fish